ABBE Level 3 Diploma in Operational Ratings

 DEC Training is your route to become qualified as a DEC Assessor in the quickest time possible.
 You will need to enrol on the level 3 DEC course in your chosen area.

 We have many locations and course dates to choose from.
-During your 1 day attendance you will learn all aspects of domestic energy assessment which includes surveying, building identification techniques, understanding OR CALC software which all energy assessors work with and learning to energy rate properties.
-All our courses include live assessments to give you real hands on experience in preparation for your new career role.
+During your 1 day attendance you will learn all aspects of Display Energy Certificates which includes surveying, building identification techniques, understanding ORCalc software.

 Once you have completed the training day you will be required to produce a Portfolio based on 3 completed DEC assessments.
 Two of the three buildings required to complete the portfolio will be supplied to you during the course.
 You will be assigned a personal Assessor to help guide you for the duration of the portfolio process.